 (2) This section does not affect any common-law duty of care owed by a person or entity in possession or control of a business premises.

-What does this mean to someone who fell down at the supermarket?
-In order to recover compensation, the victim must provide evidence that the store was at fault because it knew of the danger with actual knowledge, or that the store had “constructive knowledge” and provide evidence that the danger was there long enough that someone exercising ordinary care would have known about it and fixed the problem.
+What does this statute mean to someone who fell at a grocery store or superstore?
+In order to get a settlement and recover your damages, the victim must have evidence that the store was at fault because it had actual knowledge of a dangerous condition, or that the store had constructive knowledge – meaning, the danger was there long enough that someone exercising ordinary care would have known about the dangerous condition and had time to warn and address the condition.

-How Do You Find Evidence That Grocery Stores Are At Fault For Your Accident?
+How Do You Prove The Grocery Store Is At Fault For Your Slip And Fall?

 For instance, in the case of Grizzard v.
-Colonial Stores, Inc., someone went into the grocery store and fell down on “… partially frozen, partially liquified orange juice concentrate.”
-The court held that since the person who got hurt in the fall knew that the juice concentrate wasn’t put on the floor by anyone working for the grocery store, they had to provide admissible evidence that the stuff was on the grocery store’s floor “… for sufficient length of time to charge grocery store with constructive knowledge of its existence….”
+Colonial Stores, Inc., someone went into the grocery store and slipped and fell on “… partially frozen, partially liquified orange juice concentrate.”
+The court held that the victim had to provide admissible evidence that the substance was on the grocery store’s floor “… for sufficient length of time to charge grocery store with constructive knowledge of its existence….“

-How can you prove something like this, when you are the one who got hurt and you don’t work at the grocery store?
+How can you prove these elements of negligence?
 As mentioned above, the victim will have to find evidence through things like witness statements, surveillance video, and even the store’s own internal files and records.

 It can be done.
 Consider the victory by the injured person in Winn-Dixie Stores, Inc. v.
 Guenther, where a man who was shopping for groceries with his wife and daughter fell and hurt his knee when he slipped on some clear liquid left on the floor of a grocery store aisle.